fooage/fooage/README.md

 ## About

-- 📕 C++/Golang, backend engineer and want to learn deep learning
+- 📕 C++/Golang, backend engineer and want to learn Rust
 - 🌱 Participated in ACM competition at school

 ## Skills